utkuberkaykoc/lol-champion-info/README.md

 ---

 ## 🚀 Features

-✅ Fetches League of Legends champion details.
+- ✅ Fetches League of Legends champion details.
-✅ Supports multiple languages (`en`, `tr` and many more!).
+- ✅ Supports multiple languages (`en`, `tr`, and many more!).
-✅ Lightweight and easy to use.
+- ✅ Lightweight and easy to use.
-✅ Works seamlessly with Node.js.
+- ✅ Works seamlessly with Node.js.

 ---

 ## 🔥 Quick Start

+Here's a quick example to get you started:

 ```js
 const { getChampionInfo } = require("lol-champion-info");